 These tables show estimates of the number of individuals in bands of taxable income up to $250,000 (2001-2009), and up to $300,000 (from 2010 onwards).
 It also shows aggregate taxable income and income tax for people in each income band.
-The income and tax information are derived from IR3 tax returns, personal tax summaries, and employer PAYE information.
+The income and tax information is derived from IR3 tax returns, personal tax summaries (to 2018), automatic income tax assessments (form 2019) and employer PAYE information.

 Graph of taxable income distribution

 Graph of aggregate taxable income declared by taxpayers in each income band